Intelligent-Silicon/Clarion-Class-Writing-Template/README.md

 ![AppGen Embed Select Single](https://github.com/Intelligent-Silicon/Clarion-Class-Writing-Template/blob/main/Pics/AppGen-Embed-Select-SingleOverload.jpg)

 Tick Show All Overloads in Embeds checkbox or select a single Overload to work in the Embed Editor.

+Applies to Main (non-class) Overloaded procedures, Class Overloaded Methods and Interface Overloaded Methods.

 Drop Width is variable, but requires Procedure Property to be reloaded for new width to take effect

 ![AppGen Embed Select Single](https://github.com/Intelligent-Silicon/Clarion-Class-Writing-Template/blob/main/Pics/AppGen-Embed-DropWidth-300.jpg)